ChaosClubCo/FlashFusion/design_guidelines.md

 - Comprehensive error handling
 - Loading states with branded skeletons

-This design system creates a **professional, enterprise-grade dark SaaS platform** that balances visual impact with usability, accessibility, and trust-building elements.
+This design system creates a **professional, modern light SaaS platform** that balances clean aesthetics with usability, accessibility, and trust-building elements.